mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `mempool_transactions`

-Get all mempool transaction IDs
+Get all mempool transactions in a Vec/List, with hex-encoding.

+Notice that this call may be expensive.
+Use it with caution.
+This function is mostly used for testing purposes.

 Parameters: